KayFrimp/alx-low_level_programming/0x0E-structures_typedef/README.md

 2. 2-print_dog.c - Function prints struct dog.

 3. dog.h - With the help of typdef a new type dog_t is defined as new name for struct dog.

+4. 4-new_dog.c - Function creates a new dog from typedef dog_t of struct dog.